

 This policy is for College of Nursing and Health Sciences students undertaking a rural or remote South Australian or any interstate placement.

-Students will be eligible for reimbursement following each completed placement.
+Students will be eligible for reimbursement following each completed placement in line with this policy.

 Reimbursement claims are processed at the completion of placement.
 Reimbursement claims must be submitted by the 15 January the following year for reimbursement of placement expenses the previous calendar year.